cooper/ferret/doc/Keywords.md

 Provides a convenient way to write the common scenario of [`if`](#if) and [`inside`](#for) together:
 `if $x { inside $x { ... } }` can be written simply as `if inside $x { ... }`.

-`if inside`, although always spelled as two words, is a combination keyword.

 ```
 func getNames {